matthewbrandt/streamerwiki/feature-docs/docs/engagement/channel-points-rewards.md

 # Channel Points Rewards
 Setting up Channel Point (CP) rewards and management.

+## Broadcaster Points
+The broadcaster has unlimited channel points in their own channel.

 ## Limits and Costs
 A creator may set up a maximum of 50 rewards, active or not.
 The minimum cost for a reward is 1 and the maximum cost 999'999'999.
 If a reward is redeemed and cannot be fulfilled, the creator can refund the CP back to the user - but only provided that the reward has not been set to "skip reward requests queue".